wonarii/CART210-glossary/glossary.md

 [^rosenthal21hologram]: Rosenthal, Lynn. *Could Holograms Be the Future of Entertainment and Advertising?*.
 Image.
 RollingStone.
 December 14, 2021. https://www.rollingstone.com/culture-council/articles/holograms-future-entertainment-advertising-1268769/.

 ## HTTPS
+Throughout most of the [Internet](../main/glossary.md#internet) history, web traffic was unencrypted, meaning that traffic went over HTTP without the protection of SSL or TLS.
+This lack of encryption allowed anyone on the network positioned between the client(user) and the server to intercept or modify the transmitted content.
+As the Internet evolved, HTTPS adoption increased and websites using HTTP could even change the UI to alert users to potential privacy risks.[^MozillaGoogleHTTPSAdoptionOnWeb] Nowadays, users depend heavily on HTTPS for secure communication with websites, fostering trust in the protection of their private information.[^ClarkOorschotSSLandHTTPS]

 HTTPS is an extension of the HTTP but is more secure as it incorporates encryption, authentication, and integrity checks.
 It provides a secure method for transmitting data between a web server and a web browser by using encryption technology like SSL or TLS.
 It operates on a request-response model, it sends a request and awaits the server’s response.[^WhatIsHTTPS24]

 HTTPS safeguards users against any malicious activities such as eavesdroppers and man-in-the-middle attacks.
 It is relatively easy to impersonate, modify or monitor an HTTP connection since any information is sent as a plain text.
 Therefore, using HTTPS is more secure and ensure that no attacks can temper with the exchanged information.[^HypertextTransferProtocolSecure22]

 ### HTTPS Cryptographic protocols
 #### Secure Sockets Layer (SSL)
 SSL is the predecessor to the modern encryption, TLS.
 It was developed by Netscape in 1995[^CloudflareWhatIsSSL24] for ensuring the identity and authentication of a website, enabling a secure HTTP session between the client and the server.
 However, since SSL 3.0,  developed in 1996, several vulnerabilities have been identified, rendering it unsafe for use.
 Consequently, most browsers no longer support this protocol.

 #### Transport Layer Security (TLS)
 TLS is the successor of SSL and ensures privacy, authenticity and data security while exchanging data over the internet.
 The key difference between SSL and TLS lies in the handshake process, where a browser authenticates a server’s SSL or TLS certificate.
 SSL handshake involves an explicit connection and has more steps, while TLS is an implicit one, making it faster.[^AWSDifferenceBetweenSSL]

-The term SSL and SSL/TLS both refer to the TLS protocol and certificates, as all version of SSL are now deprecated.
+The terms SSL and SSL/TLS both refer to the TLS protocol and certificates, as all version of SSL are now deprecated and considered outdated version of TLS.[ ^ClarkOorschotSSLandHTTPS]

-HTTPS contributes to a better overall user experience by providing faster loading times, especially on modern web browsers and prioritize secure connections.
+HTTPS contributes to a better overall [user](../main/glossary.md#user) experience by providing faster loading times, especially on modern web browsers and prioritize secure connections.
 Additionally, search engines prioritize websites that use HTTPS in their search results.[^LinkedInHTTPSSEO24] It plays an important role in facilitating secure communication and interaction across various platform, including social media, streaming service and many more website.
-It does integrate an safety wall for the users navigating the web.
+It does integrate a safety wall for the users navigating the web, therefore it plays a crucial role in the context of new media.

+[^MozillaGoogleHTTPSAdoptionOnWeb]: Barnes, Richard, Bentzel, Chris, King, April, Palmer, Chris, Porter Felt, Adrienne, and Tabriz, Parisa.
+2017.
+“Measuring HTTPS Adoption on the Web.”
+USENIX.
+Accessed April 05. https://www.usenix.org/conference/usenixsecurity17/technical-sessions/presentation/felt.

+[^ClarkOorschotSSLandHTTPS]: Clark, Jeremy, and Van Oorschot, P. C. 2013.
+“SoK: SSL and HTTPS: Revisiting past challenges and evaluating certificate trust model enhancements.”
+IEEE Symposium on Security and Privacy, Berkeley, CA, USA, 2013, pp. 511-525. https://ieeexplore.ieee.org/abstract/document/6547130/authors.

 [^WhatIsHTTPS24]: Pol, Tushar.
 2024.
 “What is HTTPS?.”
-Semrush Blog. https://www.semrush.com/blog/what-is-https/.
+Semrush Blog.
+Accessed January 27. https://www.semrush.com/blog/what-is-https/.

 [^HypertextTransferProtocolSecure22]: Awati, Rahul.
 2022.
 “Hypertext Transfer Protocol Secure (HTTPS).”
-TechTarget. https://www.techtarget.com/searchsoftwarequality/definition/HTTPS.
+TechTarget.
+Accessed January 27. https://www.techtarget.com/searchsoftwarequality/definition/HTTPS.

-[^CloudflareWhatIsSSL24]: Cloudflare.
-2024.
-“What is SSL | SSL definition.” https://www.cloudflare.com/learning/ssl/what-is-ssl/.
+[^CloudflareWhatIsSSL24]: “What is SSL | SSL definition.”
+Cloudflare.
+Accessed January 27. https://www.cloudflare.com/learning/ssl/what-is-ssl/.

-[^AWSDifferenceBetweenSSL&TLS24]: AWS.
-2024.
-“What’s the Difference Between SSL and TLS?.” https://aws.amazon.com/compare/the-difference-between-ssl-and-tls/#:~:text=SSL%20is%20technology%20your%20applications,that%20fixes%20existing%20SSL%20vulnerabilities.
+[^AWSDifferenceBetweenSSL&TLS24]: “What’s the Difference Between SSL and TLS?.”
+AWS.
+Accessed January 27. https://aws.amazon.com/compare/the-difference-between-ssl-and-tls/#:~:text=SSL%20is%20technology%20your%20applications,that%20fixes%20existing%20SSL%20vulnerabilities.

 [^LinkedInHTTPSSEO24]: AI and the LinkedIn community.
 2024.
 "Why does HTTPS matter for SEO?."
-LinkedIn. https://www.linkedin.com/advice/0/why-https-important-seo-skills-search-engines-ixwyc#:~:text=HTTPS%20is%20crucial%20for%20SEO,in%20search%20engine%20results%20pages.
+LinkedIn.
+Accessed January 27. https://www.linkedin.com/advice/0/why-https-important-seo-skills-search-engines-ixwyc#:~:text=HTTPS%20is%20crucial%20for%20SEO,in%20search%20engine%20results%20pages.

 ## Human-Computer Interaction